Skip to main content

 Language assistance services are available upon request and are free of charge.

-Send Form RUT-50 and attachments with your Illinois Secretary of State registration application and fee to:
+For paper filers, the purchaser and co-owner (if applicable) must sign Form RUT-50.
+Send your return and required attachments with your Illinois Secretary of State application and fees for registration to:

 OFFICE OF THE ILLINOIS SECRETARY OF STATE